danbartlett-twilio/Conversation-Relay-Serverless/single-stack-solutions/README.md

-## Single Stack Solutions

-This folder contains multiple individually deployable stacks for specific use cases.

-The deployments should be very straightforward but the components are tightly coupled.
+## 1. Configure AWS Secrets Manager
 Use AWS Secrets Manager and create a secret for each stack you deploy that matches the stack name.
-For example, the restaurant-ordering stack is named "CR_RESTAURANT_ORDERING", so it requires a Secret named CR_RESTAURANT_ORDERING.
+For example, the restaurant-ordering stack is named "CR_MULTI_USE_CASE", so it requires a Secret named CR_MULTI_USE_CASE.
 The secrets require the following SecretStrings:

 OPENAI_API_KEY
 TWILIO_ACCOUNT_SID